 I honestly feel quite insecure every time someone tells me that they can speak more than one language.
 One of the disadvantages of English being your first language is that you’re more likely to be a “monolingual” unlike countless others around the world who can speak at least two languages—if not more.

 What’s more is that in the diverse, multicultural, and relatively global marketplace these days, knowing more than one language always puts you at an advantage in businesses that are not defined by geographic boundaries—which is a characteristic of most businesses.
 Hey, even the United States (within its boundaries) is one of the most multicultural places you can work in today!

 With more and more research proving bilinguals are more likely to get a job, earn more, and score better on standardized tests, we’re only wondering what we need to do learn another lingo!

-Luckily, unlike the past we don’t have to read through piles of books in a library or take expensive courses to learn a language.
-Thanks to the internet and the vast array of resources available on various platforms, there are plenty of ways we can do this whenever and where ever we like!
+Luckily, unlike the past, we don’t have to read piles of books or take expensive courses to learn a language.
+Thanks to the internet and the vast array of resources available on various platforms, there are plenty of ways we can learn languages for free whenever and wherever we like.

 Memrise uses three simple ingredients to make it one an effective language learning tool: science, fun, and community.
 When it comes to science, the team addresses the fact that the brain learns faster with the help of mnemonic flashcards.
 These flashcards are called “mems” and they help aid retention.
 With the help of games and videos, learning is also made fun.

-Alright, that pretty much sums up our favorite list of language learning platforms that are available for free!
-It’s amazing how the increasing demand of bilingualism has also made learning a new language pretty easy.
-Well, not easy, but pretty convenient nonetheless!
+Alright, that pretty much sums up my favorite list of language learning platforms that are available for free!
+It’s amazing how the increasing demand of bilingualism has also made learning a new language easy.
+Well, not easy, but convenient nonetheless!